Superradiant Axionic Black-Hole Clouds as Seeds for Graviton Squeezing

 Note here that the large suppression induced by the ratio $\big(\mu_b/M_{\rm Pl}\big)$ is compensated by the number of axions in the cloud , $ N_{2p}\left( \mu_b/M_{\rm Pl}\right)^2\approx 10^{-3}a_\mu^2 =10^{-5}\ $ (see \eqref{number_of_axions}).

 This is not the case for the anomaly induced interaction.
 In an effective field theory, the CS-coupling to the axion is suppressed below the cut-off scale of the theory.
+The pertinent squeezing effect is proportional to the coupling strength of the axion to the (gravitational) CS anomaly.
 For the string-inspired KR axion coupling \cite{Duncan:1992vz} $A\sim 10^{-2}M_{\rm Pl}/M^{2}_\text{s}$, with $M_\text{s}$ the string scale.
 As in the GR case, we argue ({\it c.f.} figure~\ref{CS_correlations}):

 It is evident from \eqref{N_gr_RESULT} and \eqref{N_cs_RESULT} that the lifetime $T$ of the axionic cloud is also a parameter able to induce significant squeezing.
 In contrast to the short lived quasi-normal modes (QNMs) \cite{BH_Squeezer}, the longevity of axionic clouds seems to overcome limitations and produce appreciable squeezing effects.
 We shall identify $T$ with the lifetime of the cloud, $T=\tau_{\text{cloud}}$.
-Although the lifetime of the axionic condensate is not explicitly defined in the literature, many numerical simulations have been carried out \cite{BritoScales1,BritoScales2,Yoshino_2014_scales,porto_scales}, and all seem to agree that there is a clear separation of scales, i.e. $\tau_{\text{cloud}}\gg \tau_s$.
+The lifetime of the axionic condensate is estimated in the literature by means of perturbative calculations and analytical approximations~\cite{BritoScales1,BritoScales2,Yoshino_2014_scales,porto_scales,BritoCardoso}, and all seem to agree that there is a clear separation of scales, i.e. $\tau_{\text{cloud}}\gg \tau_s$.
 For example, in \cite{porto_scales}, the lifetime of the cloud results in a factor $T\sim 10^7 \tau_s$, for which, on using \eqref{timescale_superradiance} and ~\eqref{N_gr_RESULT}, yields,